Finding the area to live in when you PCS can be so nerve-racking!

-Something else to consider is the taxes within certain areas.
+Something else to consider when finding an area to live is the taxes within certain areas.
 Some areas have higher property taxes than others.
-Usually big cities will have higher property taxes than suburbs, although some suburbs will have really high taxes.
+Usually, big cities will have higher property taxes than suburbs, although some suburbs will have really high taxes.
 I do know that one thing we will consider is if the home is within a homeowners association.
 We will NOT buy a house that is part of a homeowners association.
-Sorry, but I don’t need an “association” telling me what I can and cannot do with my home (remember the guy that was told by his homeowners association he couldn’t fly the American flag unless it was during a federal holiday).
+Sorry, but I don’t need an “association” telling me what I can and cannot do with my home (remember the guy that was told by his homeowner’s association he couldn’t fly the American flag unless it was during a federal holiday).

-So for anyone else looking to buy a home, here are what you need to consider:
+So for anyone else looking to buy a home, here are what you need to consider when finding an area to live:

 - What type of area do you want to live in?
 Rural (city), Suburbs, Small Town, or Rural (out in the country)